k0pernicus/fdcrawler/README.md

 # fdcrawler
-A go program to crawl and download automatically APK from F-Droid
+A go program to crawl and download automatically APKs from F-Droid

+## ALPHA_TEST